vuestorefront/vue-storefront/packages/core/docs/commercetools/configuration.md

 }
 ```
 ::: warning Each state requires the tax rules
 A state without tax rules cannot work properly.
-Make sure to add the tax rules for each state in the Commercetools as described [here](https://docs.commercetools.com/merchant-center/project-settings#configuring-taxes).
+Make sure to add the tax rules for each state in the commercetools as described [here](https://docs.commercetools.com/merchant-center/project-settings#configuring-taxes).
 :::

 If you select `United States`, after applying tax rules, there will be two states available.
 You can now select them on Checkout's shipping and billing steps and My Account's user shipping and billing address views.